 The Internet of Cosmetics And Beauty in The Bathroom of The Future

-Smart mirrors might advise the clueless what to wear in the morning, skin scanners might find the most effective beauty products, toilets might eliminate urine tests, and bioprinting might help cosmetics companies discontinue animal testing.
+Smart mirrors might advise the clueless what to wear in the morning, skin scanners might find the most effective beauty products, toilets might eliminate the need for urine tests, and bioprinting might help cosmetics companies discontinue animal testing.
 Technology will significantly re-shape our sanctuaries for hygiene, and to see how it will happen, we looked at the latest trends.
 Here’s an overview of what the bathroom of the future will look like.

 The bathroom – source of ideas and singing talents